yeya24/backfiller/README.md

   [<dest path>]  path to generate new block
 ```

-## Example
+## Tutorial

+1. Start Prometheus in the local environment

-1. Use tsdbcli to check the metrics in tsdb dir.
+2. Use tsdbcli to check the metrics in tsdb dir `data/`.
 There is no metric name containing `test`.

 ```
 ./tsdbcli dump data | grep test
 ```

-2. Do backfilling based on rule file `example.yaml`.
+3. Do backfilling based on rule file `example.yaml`.

 The first `data` arg specifies the tsdb dir to query the past data.

 The second `data` arg specifies the dir to generate the new block.

 ```
 ./rule-backfill example_rule.yaml data data